Philippa Wyatt, ‘Keith Sinclair and the History of Humanitarianism’, New Zealand Journal of History, vol 54, no 2 (2020), pp 1-19.

 Danielle Celermajer and Joanna Kidman published in 2012 this thought-provoking and much-needed analysis on the challenges facing reconciliation/social-historical cohesion in both New Zealand and Australia.
-Used with permission of the authors and the Journal of the Polynesian Society: D Celermajer & J Kidman, ‘Embedding the apology in the nation’s identity’,JPS, vol 121, no 3, pp 219-242.
+(Used with permission of the authors and the Journal of the Polynesian Society.)

 John Stenhouse, ‘God’s Own Silence.
 Secular Nationalism, Christianity and the Writing of New Zealand History’ (2004).